interstitialRedirectModalTitle

 • TNC has for years sustained the unique nature of the plant and animal communities at Morgan Swamp through invasive species control.

 • Hunting is permitted on a very select portion of the Morgan Swamp Preserve at certain times of the year.
 Permission to hunt is granted by TNC staff to a limited number of applicants.
-The permit application process for Morgan Swamp will be open from July 15-August 15, 2024.
+The permit application process for Morgan Swamp will be open from July through August.
 For more information about hunting, including links to permit applications (when open), please visit our Ohio Hunting page.

 We need your help protecting the natural treasures of Ohio.